geomstats/geomstats/docs/contributing.rst

       ``{array-like, ndarray, sparse matrix, dataframe}``.
 Note that ``array-like`` can also be a ``list``, while ``ndarray`` is explicitly only a ``numpy.ndarray``.

-   5. Add "See also" in docstrings for related classes/functions.
+   5. Add "See Also" in docstrings for related classes/functions.
-      "See also" in docstrings should be one line per reference, with a colon and an explanation.
+      "See Also" in docstrings should be one line per reference, with a colon and an explanation.

 For Class and Module Examples see the `scikit-learn _weight_boosting.py module <https://github.com/scikit-learn/scikit-learn/blob/b194674c4/sklearn/ensemble/_weight_boosting.py#L285>`_.